stackitcloud/stackit-cli/docs/stackit_rabbitmq_credentials_list.md

 ## stackit rabbitmq credentials list

-Lists all credentials' IDs for an RabbitMQ instance
+Lists all credentials' IDs for a RabbitMQ instance

 ### Synopsis

-Lists all credentials' IDs for an RabbitMQ instance.
+Lists all credentials' IDs for a RabbitMQ instance.

 ```
 stackit rabbitmq credentials list [flags]